 While both types of marketing are relevant and useful, the power of inbound marketing for building an audience, creating KLT (know, like, trust), and converting prospects into buyers can’t be denied.

-How does digital marketing work?
+How does online marketing work?
 What’s the strategy?

-For most businesses and brands, the goal of digital marketing is the same as any other type of marketing or advertising – capture and hold people’s attention.
+For most businesses and brands, the goal of online marketing is the same as any other type of marketing or advertising – capture and hold people’s attention.

 Once you have someone’s attention, they know you.
 Once they know you, the next step is to get them to like you.
 And after they like you, the objective is to get them to trust you.

 This is known as KLT and it’s the time-tested formula for turning prospects into buyers (aside from having a good product or service).